hoprnet/hoprnet/.processes/bounty.md

 ### Creating the bounty

 1. The bounty admin approaches the program owner with a bounty idea and the program owner approves it.
 Optionally the bounty admin appoints a bounty expert to assist with the technical content.
-   - Sometimes the program owner may approache a person with a bounty idea and asks that person to be the bounty admin.
+   - Sometimes the program owner may approach a person with a bounty idea and asks that person to be the bounty admin.
-2. The bounty admin creates a GitHub issue using the [bounty template](../.github/ISSUE_TEMPLATE/bounty.md) in the dedicated bounty repository **(Needs to be created)**
+2. The bounty admin creates a GitHub issue using the [bounty template](../.github/ISSUE_TEMPLATE/bounty.md) in the dedicated [bounty repository](https://github.com/hoprnet/hopr-bounty-submission)
    - Within each section of the template, provide the most concise details you can.
    - Feel free to expand on sections `Developing HOPR` and `What is HOPR?` with information more related to the bounty.
 3. The bounty admin assignes herself/himself to the bounty as well as the program owner.